 - feeling stressed and anxious in relation to the pressure to conform with your sex assigned at birth.

-Feeling these pressures can be stressful, especially with any other stresses you might be experiencing in your life such as managing school or university, job hunting, forming relationships or making sense of who you are and your place in the world.
+Feeling these pressures can be stressful, especially in combination with other stresses you might be experiencing in your life, such as managing school, TAFE, or Uni, job hunting, forming relationships or making sense of who you are and your place in the world.

 It can be hard to know if you’re experiencing early signs of a mental health problem.
 Things to look out for include: